paris-saclay-cds/python-workshop/Day_2_Software_engineering_best_practices/README.md

 Notebook about functions: [03_functions.ipynb](03_functions.ipynb)

 **Exercise** For those parts of the notebook that are repetitive, refactor this code into a function and use this function multiple times.
+For each of the functions created, add a docstring with: (i) a short description, (ii) a long description (sometimes optional), (iii) a *Parameters* and *Returns* sections documenting the input and output parameters.

+- Create a function named `read_spectra` which accepts `read_csv` which is the path to a csv file and returns `spectra`, `concentration`, and `molecule` which are a Dataframe containing the Raman spectra

  - Create functions `alabl` to ...
     which accepts ... and returns ...